alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This exploration can help you to:

-- compare the device distribution of new and returning users
+- compare the device types of new and returning users, and monitor whether this is influenced by design changes
-- identify whether returning users are more likely to use a different device category than new users
-- monitor whether design changes reduce differences between device categories over time

 ### Understand the data